It's estimated that around one in three house sales fall through in the UK.

 - Buyer and seller unable to agree on dispute

 Seems like a bit of a minefield doesn’t it… no wonder so many house sales fall through.
+Unfortunately, the longer your house chain gets, the more likely you are to run into issues.

 In this article we’ll take a closer look at each of these reasons.